JCash/containers/README.md

 # Containers

-A collection of containers that I use
+A collection of header only containers that I use

 # Disclaimer